KLongmuir/angular-reauth-demo/README.md

 ## Development server

+### Angular App

-Run `nx serve angular-reauth-demo` for a dev server.
+Run `npx nx serve angular-reauth-demo` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+### Auth API Server

+Run `npx nx serve auth-api` to run the demo server.

 ## Understand this workspace